kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 ### exercises
 1. How would one serve a Gopher sized model?
 What would the expected latencies be?

+2. In the [kv cache](#kv-cache) section we discuss the savings of the cache and introduce the concept of flops vs memory boundedness.
+We know that in small batches where we are memory bound, the kv cache doesn't offer speedups.
+Given batch size, context length and next_n, how can we calculate the savings of using kv cache?

+2. What overheads does the kv cache add in memory time?

+2. Can we be memory bound on our forwards pass but flops bound at each sampling step?

 2. In the [capacity](#capacity) section, we discuss a bit the number of accelerators we'd like to give a model.
 Given understanding about communication bandwidth, flops vs memory boundedness and how batch sizes affect latency, what tradeoffs and calculations should we consider for using _more_ GPUs than is necessary for capacity?

+2. We came up with formulas to calculate time to predict one token.
+How would be calculate the time to do an entire sample, from doing the forwards pass on the context to predicting all the tokens requested?

+3. In the [capacity](#capacity) section, I say the memory of intermediate calculations are negligble.
+How small are they exactly?

-3. In the [batch sizes](#batch-sizes) section, we went a bit off topic and talked about the flops per byte of communication.
+4. In the [batch sizes](#batch-sizes) section, we went a bit off topic and talked about the flops per byte of communication.
 What are the tradeoffs if we had an embedding dimension size of 512?

+5. We assume GPUs attached to the same host here, but could communicate GPUs between hosts like we do in training.
+[AWS has 100gbps](https://aws.amazon.com/blogs/aws/new-ec2-p3dn-gpu-instances-with-100-gbps-networking-local-nvme-storage-for-faster-machine-learning-p3-price-reduction/), is that worth using?

+6. In [model parallelism](#model-parallelism), we could in practice communicate all the shards and then have each accelerator do all the addition, instead of just a share of their addition.
+What are the latency implications here?

 ### acknowledgements
 Would like to extend extremely large amount of credit to [James](https://scholar.google.com/citations?user=GprA5UsAAAAJ&hl=en) [Bradbury](https://twitter.com/jekbradbury) for his help in teaching me about performance concepts and being around for many iterations of this post in a very short time.
 To Jim Wu for teaching me how to write math notation and reviewing.
 Feedback from [Mohammad](https://scholar.google.com/citations?user=uMg7CEAAAAAJ&hl=en) [Bavarian](https://bavarian.dev/) and [Taylor Rogalski](https://tay.ro/) has been incorporated into this post for your enjoyment and benefit!